rails/webpacker/docs/css.md

-## Linking Styles, Images and Fonts
+# CSS, SASS and SCSS

-Static assets like images, fonts and stylesheets support is enabled out-of-box and you can link them into your javascript app code and have them compiled automatically.
+Webpacker supports import css, sass and scss files directly into your javascript files and have them compiled automatically.

-### Within your JS app
+## Import styles into your JS app

 ```sass
 // app/javascript/hello_react/styles/hello-react.sass